API

 • url

-You can display the download widget in a modal dialog over the page.
-To do this, you need to create an Iframe with the following additional styles: position:fixed; width:100%; height:100%; top:0; bottom:0; right:0; left:0; z-index:10000; background: rgb(0 0 0 / 72%); Add ?view=modal to the URL and place this iframe in the body.
+A download widget can be displayed in a modal dialog on top of the page.
+For this, create an Iframe with the following additional styles: position:fixed; width:100%; height:100%; top:0; bottom:0; right:0; left:0; z-index:10000; background: rgb(0 0 0 / 72%); Append ?view=modal to the URL.
+Place this iframe in the body.

 • error_text